then3rd/dman-py/README.md

 # dman - a python deadman switch

 Ser
 This is a simple RESTful server/client pair that is used to close and dismount encrypted volumes on the client when a timer on the server reaches zero.
 Clients can "reset" the timer to prevent dismounting.
 AKA if you die and don't check in with the server before its counter reaches zero, the data on the client is made unavailable.
-The server supports multiple clients, databases are stired in a JSON file on the server and clients read configuration from an INI.
+The server supports multiple clients, databases are stored in a JSON file on the server and clients read configuration from an INI.

 ## Installation/Configuration